 Basic HTML Elements

-In this lesson, you’ll explore the most essential HTML elements used to structure web pages.
-You’ll learn how headings, paragraphs, lists, tables, and containers like div and span are used, and how block-level and inline elements behave.
+In this lesson, you’ll explore the most essential HTML elements used in everyday web development.
+You’ll learn how headings, paragraphs, lists, tables, and container elements like div and span work together, and how block-level and inline elements behave.

-By the end of this lesson, you’ll be comfortable using these elements together to create clear, well-structured HTML documents.
+By the end of this lesson, you’ll be able to combine these elements confidently to create clear, well-structured HTML documents that are easy to read, style, and maintain.

 Desired Outcomes: